-- Consider the location. - Can these be located such that they don't need to be relocated later in the build process? - Does the location of the office/welfare area allow good access from off-site areas and then on to all work areas? - Can the office/welfare area be located so that direct pedestrian access is provided? - Locate refuelling area and mortar silos in the bulk materials storage area and set up this area such that no access is required through it.
+- Consider the location. - Can these be located such that they don't need to be relocated later in the build process? - Does the location of the office/welfare area allow good access from off-site areas and then on to all work areas? - Can the office/welfare area be located so that direct pedestrian access is provided?
+(See section 2.1.3.2). - Locate refuelling area and mortar silos in the bulk materials storage area and set up this area such that no access is required through it.